In this article:

 Intro to Secret Recovery Phrases

-One of the key (you'll see what I did there) technologies underlying MetaMask, and in fact, most user account-related tools in the crypto space is that of a seed phrase, or as it's referred to in MetaMask, your Secret Recovery Phrase.
+One of the key (you'll see what I did there) technologies underlying MetaMask, and most user account-related tools in the crypto space is the seed phrase, or as it's referred to in MetaMask, your Secret Recovery Phrase.

 There are a number of important features to note here:

-- The Secret Recovery Phrase is the key to the wallet.
-If someone has the key, they have complete access to the wallet.
-MetaMask does not keep the keys: you are the custodian of your wallet.
-MetaMask will never ask for your Secret Recovery Phrase, even in a customer support scenario.
+- The Secret Recovery Phrase is the secret that controls the wallet.
+If someone has this secret, they have complete access to the wallet.
+MetaMask does not keep your SRP: you are the custodian of your wallet.
+MetaMask representatives will never ask for your Secret Recovery Phrase, even in a customer support scenario.
 If someone does ask for it, they are likely trying to scam you or steal your funds.

-- Your secret recovery phrase is used locally to derive private keys, one per account/address.
+- Your SRP is used locally to derive private keys, one per account/address.
 Accounts are stored on the blockchain, and these private keys unlock those accounts.

 Secret Recovery Phrases: FAQs